SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

 Keep going.

-- Be open to how a meditation might go on any given day.
+- Acknowledge and accept that you don't know how the rest of a meditation will go.
+We can't know.
-- Be open to how your practice might go over time.
+- Be open to whatever happens.
-- Let yourself be changed by your meditation.
+- Let your meditation change you.
+More compassionate, more careful, towards yourself and others.

 ### Airplane mode can be a way of life